Zediwan/PyEvoSim/README.md

 This project was initiated by Jeremy Moser.

-Later on it was worked on as a project for a lecture Programmig for Data Science by Jeremy Moser, Andrin Müller, Dimoth Pathiniwasam and Milos Kecman
+Later on it was worked on as a project for a lecture Programmig for Data Science by Jeremy Moser, Andrin Müller, Dimoth Pathiniwasam and Milos Kecman.

 Inspirations for the project were other projects like [the Bibites](https://www.youtube.com/@TheBibitesDigitalLife), [Coding Train](https://github.com/CodingTrain), [Sebastian Lague](https://github.com/SebLague) and many more.